Senior Program Analyst, Injury and Violence Prevention

 Continually required to sit.

 Occasionally required to reach with hands and arms.

 Occasionally required to bend, lift or climb stairs.

 Occasionally required to lift light weights (less than 25 pounds).

 The noise level in the work environment usually is moderate

-SELECTION PROCESS: We only accept applications that follow the electronic process.
+We only accept applications that follow the electronic process.
 No phone calls please.
 This position is subject to background screening.
-Qualified applicants should send a cover letter, resume, with salary requirements to: Program Analyst Public Health Infrastructure and Systems (PHIS)
+Qualified applicants should send a cover letter with salary requirements, resume and one writing sample to: PN-467 Senior Program Analyst.

 NACCHO offers generous benefits plan including but not limited to 13 days of sick leave annual leave allowable accumulation up to 225 hours, and paid vacation leave, as well as other types of leave.
 NACCHO benefits include a generous health, dental, and vision plan, 5 percent of base salary contribution to 403(b) plan, (not a matching contribution); paid short and long term disability plan and paid term life insurance.

 At NACCHO, our commitment to equal employment opportunity and affirmative action seeks to ensure a work environment free of discrimination and harassment.
 We respect and value work force diversity among all employees and all those with whom we do business.